Alogia: Characteristics

 Alogia may be on a continuum with normal behaviors.
-People without mental illness may have it occasionally including when fatigued or disinhibited, when writers use language creatively, when people in certain disciplines—such as politicians, administrators, philosophers, ministers, and scientists—use language pedantically, or in people with little education.
+People without mental illness may have it occasionally including when fatigued or disinhibited, when writers use language creatively, when people in certain disciplines—such as politicians, administrators, philosophers, ministers, and scientists—use language pedantically.

 Hence, deciding if an individual has alogia depends on contextual clues.
 Is the person in control?
 Can the person moderate the effect if asked to be specific or concise?
 Is it better with another topic?
 Are there other significant symptoms?

 Alogia is characterized by a lack of speech, often caused by a disruption in the thought process.
 Usually, an injury to the left side of the brain may cause alogia to appear in an individual.
 While in conversation, alogic patients will reply very sparsely and their answers to questions will lack spontaneous content; sometimes, they will even fail to answer at all.
 Their responses will be brief, generally only appearing as a response to a question or prompt.

 Apart from the lack of content in a reply, the manner in which the person delivers the reply is affected as well.
 Patients affected by alogia will often slur their responses, and not pronounce the consonants as clearly as usual.
 The few words spoken usually trail off into a whisper, or are just ended by the second syllable.
 Studies have shown a correlation between alogic ratings in individuals and the amount and duration of pauses in their speech when responding to a series of questions posed by the researcher.

 The inability to speak stems from a deeper mental inability that causes alogic patients to have difficulty grasping the right words mentally, as well as formulating their thoughts.
 A study investigating alogiacs and their results on the category fluency task showed that people with schizophrenia who exhibit alogia display a more disorganized semantic memory than controls.
 While both groups produced the same number of words, the words produced by people with schizophrenia were much more disorderly and the results of cluster analysis revealed bizarre coherence in the alogiac group.

 If the condition is assessed using a language other than the individual's primary language, the medical professional needs to make sure that the problem is not from language barriers.

 This condition is associated with schizophrenia, dementia, and severe depression.